ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/schematics.png" width="80%"></p>

-The pinout for the ESP32 and AVR-IoT Cellular Mini boards are available here:
+I chose the LOLIN32 board, because it had a battery connection, but other ESP32-based boards will work too.
+The pinouts for the ESP32 and AVR-IoT Cellular Mini boards are available here:
  - https://www.microchip.com/en-us/development-tool/ev70n78a
  - https://mischianti.org/esp32-wemos-lolin32-lite-high-resolution-pinout-and-specs/